Slugs: Interesting Facts, Mucus Slime, and Pest Control

 Fresh slug slime is hard to wash off our skin due to its stickiness and hygroscopic nature.
-Although it may be tempting to immediately reach for soap and water if we're covered with slug slime, it's easier to let the slime dry and then rub our hands together.
+Although it may be tempting to immediately reach for soap and water if we're covered with the slime, it's easier to let the material dry and then rub our hands together.
 The slime will form little balls that are easy to remove.

 A Leopard Slug or Spotted Garden Slug

 The soft slug body dries out quickly if it's not protected.
 Slugs deal with this dilemma by secreting copious amounts of slime from skin glands, which keeps the skin moist and acts as a barrier against dessication.
 Even so, the animals are usually seen in damp environments rather than dry ones and are most active at night.
 Many slugs spend a lot of time underground.